farazkh80/stockPlatform/README.md

 1- The main aim is to design the LSTM model in a more flexible way, such that it adjusts itself according the condition of the market and the volume. adding more deciding factors rather on focusing only on prices.

-2- Increasing the speed and efficiency of them model.
+2- Increasing the speed and efficiency of the model.

+3- Developing an interactive UI with React.js.

 ## License